vincentchachere/Network-File-Shares-and-Permissions/README.md

 <br>
 <br>

+<ins>Testing Write-Access Folder</ins>:

+Now we can try doing the same with the write-access folder, so head inside there.

+*Any guesses on what will happen when trying to create a text document (or folder) inside here?*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/7be0b61a-dca1-44ba-9dd3-9020d3cc67ff">

 <br>
 <br>
 <br>

+<ins>Testing Write-Access Folder</ins>:

+Right-click an empty space to create a new text document, add text, and try saving it.

+*This works because the folder's permissions are set to read/write for domain user accounts.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/5d7ae99a-be58-4114-a154-22a7e02d42ec">

 <br>
 <br>
 <br>

+<ins>Testing no-Access Folder</ins>:

+Finally, if you try to enter the **no-access** folder your access will be denied, since the permissions are set to read/write exclusively for domain admin accounts, not domain users.

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/4b996f16-ff1e-45eb-b0c4-a881a70d2b72">